Freight Shipping from Tampa to Long Beach

 How much does it cost to ship freight from Tampa to Long Beach?

-Full truckload (FTL) rates from Tampa, FL to Long Beach, CA currently range from $5,999-$7,394 for a standard dry van load over the 2,790-mile route.
+Full truckload (FTL) rates from Tampa, FL to Long Beach, CA currently range $5,999-$7,394 (roughly $2.17-$2.66 per mile over 2,790 miles).
 LTL shipments typically cost $1,735-$2,772 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Long Beach?